Pertussis (Whooping Cough) Among Infants, Children and Adolescents

 Although there are many upper respiratory illnesses during the cold virus season, pertussis is characterized by paroxysms (bursts) of coughs accompanied by a high pitched "whoop" at the end of the cough.
 Vomiting and exhaustion may occur from frequent episodes of coughing paroxysms.
 More severe symptoms may include cyanosis (low oxygen) and apnea (forgetting to breathe).

 Infants under the age of 1 year have the highest risk for severe complications and death related to pertussis.
 In infants, cough may be minimal or absent, and apnea may be the only presenting symptom.
 Pertussis infections can be milder in adults and older children, and the characteristic "whoop" may be absent.
 As a result, pertussis infections in adults and children can go unrecognized and the disease can be spread to infants they come in contact with.
-This makes pertussis vaccination among caregivers of infants, as well as the older children that interact with them, exceedingly important.
+This makes pertussis vaccination exceedingly important among caregivers of infants, as well as any older children that interact with them.